matveikinner/koodihaaste22/README.md

 Simple app where user can see their vote and their co-workers vote.
 User can search lunch restaurants by city, click to see their location, menu, votes and which lunch restaurant is their selection for the current day.
 User can also choose language between English and Finnish.

-#### FAQ

-Q: How to vote?

-A: Simply click on white item area where there are no icons overlapping.
-Yes, the design UI / UX in unclear on this one.
-Could have made tooltips on item hover but...

-Q: How to remove vote?

-A: As above simply click on an item which is your current selection to remove the selection

 ### Design

-Design is made by me and therefore is initial and not perfect UI / UX wise

 ![Dashboard](app/docs/design/dashboard.jpg)